-3. Random Testing
+4. Random Testing

-The school district will require buildings and grounds employees and Type III bus drivers (excluding teachers and coaches) (Minn.
-Stat. § 171.02 Subd 2b) to undergo drug and alcohol testing on a random selection basis because they are employed in safety-sensitive positions.
-(See Attachment H)
+The school district may request or require employees to undergo cannabis testing or drug and alcohol testing on a random selection basis only if they are employed in safety-sensitive positions.

-4. Reasonable Suspicion Testing
+5. Reasonable Suspicion Testing

-The school district will require any employee to undergo drug and alcohol testing if:
+The school district may request or require any employee to undergo cannabis testing or drug and alcohol testing if the school district has a reasonable suspicion that the employee:

-- a. the school district has a reasonable suspicion that the employee is under the influence of drugs or alcohol; - b. the school district has a reasonable suspicion that the employee has violated the school district's written work rules prohibiting the use, possession, sale, or transfer of drugs or alcohol while the employee is working or while the employee is on the school district's premises or operating the school district's vehicles, machinery, or equipment; - c. has sustained a personal injury, as that term is defined in Minn.
-Stat. § 176.011, Subd.
-16, or has caused another employee to sustain a personal injury; this includes all worker compensation claims that included a visit to a physician, dentist, or chiropractor; - d. has caused a work-related accident or was operating or helping to operate machinery, equipment, or vehicles involved in a work-related accident.
-(Property damage including the need to order repair parts and/or outside service company required for repairs)
+- a. is under the influence of cannabis, drugs, or alcohol; - b. has violated the school district's written work rules prohibiting the use, possession, sale, or transfer of drugs or alcohol, cannabis flower, cannabis products, lower-potency hemp edibles, or hemp-derived consumer products while the employee is working or while the employee is on the school district's premises or operating the school district's vehicles, machinery, or equipment; - c. has sustained a personal injury, as that term is defined in Minnesota Statutes, section 176.011, subdivision 16, or has caused another employee to sustain a personal injury; or - d. has caused a work-related accident or was operating or helping to operate machinery, equipment, or vehicles involved in a work-related accident.

-5. Treatment Program Testing
+6. Treatment Program Testing

-The school district may request or require any employee to undergo drug and alcohol testing if the employee has been referred by the school district for chemical dependency treatment or evaluation or is participating in a chemical dependency treatment program under an employee benefit plan, in which case the employee may be requested or required to undergo drug and alcohol testing without prior notice during the evaluation or treatment period and for a period of up to two (2) years following completion of any prescribed chemical dependency treatment program.
+The school district may request or require any employee to undergo cannabis testing and drug and alcohol testing if the employee has been referred by the school district for chemical dependency treatment or evaluation or is participating in a chemical dependency treatment program under an employee benefit plan, in which case the employee may be requested or required to undergo cannabis testing and drug and alcohol testing without prior notice during the evaluation or treatment period and for a period of up to two (2) years following completion of any prescribed chemical dependency treatment program.

-6. Routine Physical Examination Testing
+7. Routine Physical Examination Testing

-The school district may request or require any employee to undergo drug and alcohol testing as part of a routine physical examination provided the drug or alcohol test is requested or required no more than once annually and the employee has been given at least two weeks' written notice that a drug or alcohol test may be requested or required as part of the physical examination.
+The school district may request or require any employee to undergo drug and alcohol testing as part of a routine physical examination provided the drug or alcohol test is requested or required no more than once annually and the employee has been given at least two weeks' written notice that a drug or alcohol test may be requested or required as part of the physical examination